-- 25. This technical analysis report was based on modelling with the 'Post-1997 step climate change' streamflow scenario described in the 2020 Guidelines for Assessing the Impact of Climate Change on Water Availability in Victoria prepared by DELWP.
+- 25. This technical analysis report was based on modelling with the 'Post-1997 step climate change' streamflow scenario described in the 2020 Guidelines for Assessing the Impact of Climate Change on Water Availability in Victoria.
 The use of the 'Post-1997 step climate change' streamflow scenario is representative of streamflow conditions observed in recent history and therefore appropriate for developing the three year desalinated water order advice.
-The methodology used to establish this streamflow scenario results in consideration of some potential drought sequences more severe than those that have occurred historically and during the Millennium Drought (1997 2009). - 26.
-The 'Post-1997 step climate change' streamflow scenario uses the observed streamflow for the period July 1997 to December 2021, with the observed streamflow from January 1913 to June 1997 scaled to match the statistical properties of the period July 1997 to December 2021.
-The 2021 streamflow at Melbourne's four major harvesting reservoirs (676 GL) was the highest in any calendar year for the post-1997 period.
-The addition of this year to the data set has resulted in an increase of the average annual streamflow for the post-1997 period and adjustment of almost 10 GL to the scaled streamflow from January 1913 to June 1997 used as the baseline for assessment purposes.
+The methodology used to establish this streamflow scenario results in consideration of some potential drought sequences more severe than those that have occurred historically. - 26.
+The 'Post-1997 step climate change' streamflow scenario uses the observed streamflow for the period July 1997 to December 2022, with the observed streamflow from January 1913 to June 1997 scaled to match the statistical properties of the period July 1997 to December 2022.
+The 2022 streamflow at Melbourne's four major harvesting reservoirs (847 GL) was the highest in any calendar year for the post-1997 period and the highest in the last 48 years.
+The addition of this year to the data set has resulted in an increase of the average annual streamflow for the post-1997 period and adjustment of almost 21 GL/year to the scaled streamflow from January 1913 to June 1997 used as the baseline for assessment purposes.
 The difference between the observed historical streamflow (grey bars) and the adjusted streamflow (orange bars) are illustrated in Figure 3.
-In the water resource modelling, the 109 years of streamflow data, with the adjusted streamflow from 1913 to 1997, are used to create 109 streamflow replicates (also referred to as streamflow sequences), that are used to assess the performance of potential desalinated water order pathways against a range of potential streamflow conditions.
+In the water resource modelling, the 110 years of streamflow data, with the adjusted streamflow from 1913 to 1997, are used to create 110 streamflow replicates (also referred to as streamflow sequences), that are used to assess the performance of potential desalinated water order pathways against a range of potential streamflow conditions.